-Overhead: The operating expense of a business exclusive of direct cost labor and material.
+Extended Job Site Overhead equals the Rate (D), established in Exhibit 5, times an approved Time Extension\Overhead: The operating expense of a business exclusive of direct cost labor and material.

-Other than as provided above, the Contract Price shall not be increased for Contract Time extensions or delay damages.
-Contract Price adjustments shall be documented by change order through the Contract Change Request process signed by both parties and shall be reflected immediately in the Schedule of Values.
+Other than as provided above, the Contract Price shall not be increased for Contract Time extensions or, except as expressly stated otherwise herein, delay damages.
+Contract Price adjustments shall be documented by change order through the Contract Change Request process signed by both parties and shall be reflected immediately in a revision to the Schedule of Values.
 No claim by the CONTRACTOR for an adjustment hereunder shall be allowed if notice is not given prior to final payment under this Agreement.